emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have a custom player. ✔️

 ***
-## NEPU
-### Score: 16/26
-1. Streams load very fast. ✔️
-1. Most content is 1080p, but cannot be lowered. 🟡
-1. Good for both new and old content. ✔️
-1. Only 1 server but its fast and rarely fails. ✔️
-1. Site does not have episode auto-next. ❌
-1. Sites UI and player are both good, feel modern. ✔️
-1. Site is lacking subtitle features. ❌
-1. It has movies, shows and anime. ✔️
-1. Site tracks last thing watched, but is otherwise lacking watch lists and history. ❌
-1. Site has some sorting options, but more content discoverability options would be nice. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️

-***
 ## ZILLAXR
 ### Score: 16/26
 1. Streams load very fast. ✔️